Greatest Literature banner

 Despite what some philosophers will tell you, life is not primarily a linguistic experience.
 Neither our day-to-day life nor our mental lives are describable in purely textual terms.
 Language is tremendously important to human beings, perhaps even central to our success as a species, but it is only a part of our experience of life.
 And probably even a smaller part of our dream-lives.

 I was weirdly excited about this book when I discovered it as a teenager.
-I thought it was a great joke on all the pretentious literary folk, in the same way that John Lennon's scribblings were in the 1960s.
+I thought it was a great joke on all the pretentious literary folk, in the same way John Lennon's scribblings were in the 1960s.
 (Actually, Finnegans Wake is a lot like the rock musician's literary output, except his was shorter and funnier).

 But then I realized no one got the joke.
 Maybe not even Joyce.
 Everyone took it so seriously, as if it were a great piece of literature that had something important to say about the modern human condition.
 Not that they could say what it was, mind you.